Mieszko Więckiewicz: Career

 Since 2010, he has been employed at the Wroclaw Medical University, and since 2012, he has been a visiting lecturer at the Department of Prosthodontics at the Dresden University of Technology.
 His scientific work focuses on the etiology, diagnostics, and management of temporomandibular disorders, dental sleep medicine, and modern and experimental materials applicable in dentistry.

 In 2013, he defended his doctoral thesis, entitled “Application of light-curing resin and selected articulating systems in the manufacturing of occlusal stabilization splints.”
 In 2015 he was awarded the title of specialist in prosthodontics.
 In 2016 he obtained the habilitation degree in the field of medicine based on the scientific achievement entitled “Properties of innovative material technologies applicable in the prosthetic rehabilitation of functional disorders of the stomatognathic system.”

 On March 10, 2020, he was awarded the title of professor of medical sciences and health sciences by the President of the Republic of Poland at the age of 35.
 In 2023, he obtained the title of MBA (Master of Business Administration) from the Polish-American Business School at the Faculty of Management of the Wrocław University of Science and Technology.

 He is a member of the following international associations: the International Association for Dental Research, the European Academy of Orofacial Pain and Dysfunction, and the International College of Dentists.

 Clinically, he specializes in the diagnostics and treatment of temporomandibular disorders, orofacial pain, dental sleep medicine, and full mouth rehabilitation.

 Publishing

-He has authored and co-authored over 130 peer-reviewed articles.
-He is a member of the editorial boards of several journals, including Journal of Oral & Facial Pain and Headache, CRANIO®: The Journal of Craniomandibular & Sleep Practice, Acta Odontologica Scandinavica, Journal of Clinical Medicine, Healthcare, Frontiers in Neurology, Frontiers in Psychiatry and Journal of Stomatology.
-He became the first Polish member of the editorial boards of the Journal of Oral & Facial Pain and Headache and Acta Odontologica Scandinavica.
+He has authored and co-authored over 150 peer-reviewed articles.
+He is a member of the editorial boards of several journals, including Journal of Oral Rehabilitation, Journal of Oral & Facial Pain and Headache, CRANIO®: The Journal of Craniomandibular & Sleep Practice, Acta Odontologica Scandinavica, Journal of Clinical Medicine, Healthcare, Frontiers in Neurology, Frontiers in Psychiatry and Journal of Stomatology.
+He became the first Polish member of the editorial boards of the Journal of Oral Rehabilitation, Journal of Oral & Facial Pain and Headache and Acta Odontologica Scandinavica.